Day Camp for Children

 There is a one-time non-refundable registration fee of $50 per camper.

 We are a private camp with no outside funding.
 We strive to keep the rates as low as possible.
-This is a ministry that needs to pay a fair wage to our staff and make ends meet.
-You will be so glad that you’ve participated.
+This ministry needs to pay our staff a fair wage and make ends meet.
+You will be glad you participated.

 Weekly Camp Fee